duffylaura/README-maker/Develop/README.md

   ## Installation

-  sdlfkjsdl
+  sldjfoise

   ## Usage

-  sdlfkjsldkfj
+  slijfwiemfls

   ## License

-  This project is licensed under the terms of Boost Software License 1.0.
+  This project is licensed under the terms of Do What The F*ck You Want To Public License.

-  For more information on this license, please visit [this link](https://www.boost.org/users/license.html).
+  For more information on this license, please visit [this link](http://www.wtfpl.net/).

   ## Contributing

-  The following people collaborated on this project with me: sdlfkjsdlf.
+  The following people collaborated on this project with me: slemflsidf.

   Interested in contributing!?
 There are many ways to contribute to this project.
-Get started [here](github.com/sdlkfjlskd/sdlj).
+Get started [here](github.com/sdlkfsldkf/sdlfjslkdfj).

   ## Tests

-  sdfjsldkfj
+  sdlfjsldk

   ## Questions

-  Please email dflsd or contact me thgrough GitHub [github.com/sdlkfjlskd/sdlj](github.com/sdlkfjlskd/sdlj).
+  Please email sdlfkjsdl or contact me thgrough GitHub [github.com/sdlkfsldkf/sdlfjslkdfj](github.com/sdlkfsldkf/sdlfjslkdfj).